StudioMercury/digital-publishing-tools-for-wordpress/readme.txt

 == Changelog ==

+= 2.0.10 =
+* TEMPLATE CHANGES

+1. If you are using the default template and you haven't moved the `publish-templates` folder into the theme folder, you don't have to do anything.
+2. If you're using the default template and have moved the `publish-templates` folder into the theme folder, you need to copy the new `publish-templates` folder into your current theme.
+3. If you've created your own, please review the information below:

+-- All relative links will be turned into full URLs: for example: if you create a link `/image/1.jpg` the packager will turn this into: `http://yourdomain.com/image/1.jpg`.
+Relative links are no longer relative to the .article file.
+This is part of a bigger move to allow any theme / template to be packaged.
+That will come in a release soon.

+-- There's a new way to add files to the .article using the `dpsfa_bundle_article` filter:

+Automatic: Specify full url to file (array of images) Specifying the full url will create the necessary folder scructure in the article and download the external file Folder structure for external resources: ARTICLE > sanitized hostname > path > file
+Example: array('http://www.domain.com/wp-content/themes/theme/file.jpg') will put that file in the article as: domaincom/wp-content/themes/theme/file.jpg

+Manual: Specify the full paths array( "file path relative in article" => "filepath relative to server (or url)" ) You can have control over where the file is placed in the article and where to pull it from the server
+Example: array( array('slideshow/image/file.jpg' => 'www/wp-content/themes/theme/file.jpg') ) will put that file in the article as: domaincom/wp-content/themes/theme/file.jpg

 = 2.0.6 =
 * Resolved article folio uploads with 0bytes (missing files).
 * Resolved an issue if template files went missing or were changed